Open-QKD-Network/cqptoolkit/DemoHowto.md

 Install the latest release from [gitlab](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package:deb).
 This can be done on the command line with: `curl -JLO "https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb"`

-### Mobile Setup

-- Install the latest android apk on the mobile device from [here](https://qcomms.gitlab.io/qkdmobilebrowser/android/qkdmobilebrowser_release_signed_latest.apk), or the [gitlab project](https://gitlab.com/QComms/qkdmobilebrowser).
-- Configure the default website address by loading the app and going to the three line menu in the top left, then **Settings** -> **Homepage**
-- Clear any stale keys by going to **Stored Keys** and clicking the bin icon - this may need to be done again if the systems get out of sync.

-If screen mirroring is needed, use the [scrspy](https://github.com/Genymobile/scrcpy) program with the phone/tablet plugged in with a USB cable.

 ### Sites

 Make sure that each device can resolve the address of the other by host name (check with `ping <hostname>` ).